isf-dp-cs/isf-dp-cs.github.io/content/Java/topics/04_song/_index.md

 ### [a] Attributes + Constructor

-Create the correct attribute and constructor for the `Melodify` class, using the UML diagram as a guide.
+**💻 Create the correct attribute and constructor for the `Melodify` class, using the UML diagram as a guide.**

 You can assume that there will be 200 songs in `allSongs`